kapilash/cookiecutter-clpkg/README.md

 Like any [cookiecutter template](https://cookiecutter.readthedocs.io/en/stable/usage.html), run

-`cookiecutter gh:kapilash/cookiecutter-clpkg.git` and provide options.
+`cookiecutter gh:kapilash/cookiecutter-clpkg` and provide options.

 ## Based On

 - Vindarel's [cl-cookieproject](https://github.com/vindarel/cl-cookieproject)
-  The basis for this project.
+  is the basis for this project.

 ---